 Access to the local loop or LLU is regulated.
 OTE is designated as an SMP operator and specific obligations are imposed upon OTE, namely access to the local loops and associated facilities (eg, collocation), transparency, non-discrimination, price control, cost accounting obligation and accounting separation.

-The market analysis of the local access market, which designated OTE as an SMP operator, imposed an obligation to provide access for the deployment of NGA Networks based on VDSL Vectoring infrastructure and services by other operators through a process managed by EETT for the assignment of local sites to operators.
+The market analysis of the local access market, which designated OTE as an SMP operator, imposed an obligation to provide access for the deployment of NGA Networks based on VDSL Vectoring infrastructure and services by other operators (or based on other NGA technology) through a process managed by the EETT for the assignment of local sites to operators.

 The interconnection market is regulated.
 Concerning the fixed market, OTE is designated as having an SMP position and specific obligations are imposed upon OTE.
 In cases of interconnection disputes, the EETT can intervene through the standard dispute resolution procedure, provided for by the Law on Electronic Communications.
 Prices of wholesale interconnection services that are regulated are defined on the basis of cost-orientation.